Belneftekhim: Profile

-U.S. Sanctions
+International sanctions

 Belneftekhim has been subject to United States sanctions following waves of political repressions and human rights abuse by the regime of Alexander Lukashenko in Belarus.

 In 2007, the U.S. Treasury has imposed sanctions against Belneftekhim and its affiliated companies because of the conglomerate "being controlled by oppressive Belarusian president Alexander Lukashenko".
 On 13 November 2007, the United States issued sanctions on Belneftekhim for violating human rights by Alexander Lukashenko during and after 2006 Belarusian presidential election.
 The sanctions included asset freeze and a ban on U.S. persons transacting or doing business with Belneftekhim.

 In 2011, following the violent crackdown of opposition protests after the falsified 2010 Belarusian presidential election, U.S. citizens were prohibited from doing business with several companies of the Belneftekhim conglomerate: Naftan oil refinery, Grodno Azot fertilizer manufacturer, Grodno Khimvolokno fiber manufacturer and Belshina tire factory.

 Belneftekhim was additionally sanctioned for making several deals with Iran.
 In 2011, Belneftekhim's company Belorusneft was sanctioned by the United States Department of State for doing business with Iran.
 In 2017, three USA states listed Belneftekhim in their lists of companies doing business with the Iranian Petroleum/Natural Gas, Nuclear and Military Sectors.
 Belneftekhim is also active in Ecuador, Indonesia, Russia and Venezuela.

 The sanctions against Belneftekhim were temporarily suspended in 2015.

 In April 2021, full-scale sanctions against Belneftekhim as an entry in the Specially Designated Nationals and Blocked Persons List were renewed following brutal political repressions against the opposition after another rigged presidential election that took place in August 2020 and was accompanied by mass protests across Belarus.
 On 9 August 2021, the US has added Belneftekhim CEO Andrei Rybakov to the SDN list.

+In 2022, Canada and Ukraine also imposed sanctions on Belneftekhim.

+In August 2023, the concern was blacklisted by of the European Union.
+In the same month, Switzerland, North Macedonia, Montenegro, Albania, Ukraine, Bosnia and Herzegovina, Iceland, Liechtenstein and Norway joined these sanctions.